MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Appendix

 \subsection{Implementation Details}

-We adopt the pretrained MoMask \citep{momask} model as a base model and maintain the default hyperparameter settings.
+We modified the MoMask \citep{momask} model by retraining it with a cross-entropy loss applied to all tokens, instead of just the masked positions.
+This retrained model serves as our pretrained base model, and we kept the default hyperparameter settings unchanged.
 To improve robustness to text variation, we randomly drop 10\% of the text conditioning, which also allows the model to be used for Classifier-Free Guidance (CFG).
 The weight for Eq. \ref{eq:all_controll_loss} is set to $\alpha = 0.1$.
 We use a codebook of size 512, with embeddings of size 512 and 6 residual layers.
 The Transformer embedding size is set to 384, with 6 attention heads, each with an embedding size of 64, distributed across 8 layers.
-This configuration demonstrates the feasibility of converting between two different embedding sizes and spaces using the Dual-Space Categorical Straight-Through Estimator.
+This configuration demonstrates the feasibility of converting between two different embedding sizes and spaces using the Differentiable Expectation Sampling (DES).
 The encoder and decoder downsample the motion sequence length by a factor of 4 when mapping to token space.
 The learning rate follows a linear warm-up schedule, reaching 2e-4 after 2000 iterations, using AdamW optimization.
 The mini-batch size is set to 512 for training RVQ-VAE and 64 for training the Transformers.
-During inference, the CFG scale is set to $cfg = 4$ for the base layer and $cfg = 5$ for the 6 layers of residual, with 10 iterations for generation.
+During inference, the CFG scale is set to $cfg = 4$ for the base layer and $cfg = 5$ for the 6 layers of residual, with 10 steps for generation.
 We use pretrained CLIP model \citep{CLIP} to generate text embeddings, which have a size of 512.
-These embeddings are then projected down to a size of 384 to match the token size used by the Transformer. \textit{Motion Control Model} is a trainable copy of Masked Transformer with the zero linear layer connect to the output each layer of the Masked Transformer.
-During inference, \textit{Logits and Codebook Editing} applies L2 loss with a learning rate of $0.06$ for 100 steps in \textit{Codebook Editing} for each of the 10 generation iterations and 600 steps in \textit{Logits Editing}.
-We apply temperature of 1 for all 10 iterations and 1e-8 for residual layers.
+These embeddings are then projected down to a size of 384 to match the token size used by the Transformer. \textit{Logits Regularizer} is a trainable copy of Masked Transformer with the zero linear layer connect to the output each layer of the Masked Transformer.
+During inference, \textit{Logits Optimization} applies L2 loss with a learning rate of $0.06$ for 100 iterations in \textit{Logits Optimization} for each of the 10 generation steps and 600 iterations in the last unmasking step.
+We apply temperature of 1 for all 10 steps and 1e-8 for residual layers.
+We follow the implementation from \cite{GMD, OmniControl, TLcontrol}, applying the spatial control signal only to joint positions and omitting rotations.